Prenuptial & Postnuptial Agreements

 Prenuptial Agreements & Business Ownership

 Anyone that owns a business who is planning to marry should also consider the many benefits of having an agreement in place if there is a divorce.
 Discussing issues such as asset division and alimony when a marriage is floundering is one of the worst times for a couple to work out a divorce agreement.
 It is much easier to address these matters before the marriage takes place, when both parties are committed to each other’s well-being.
 If you are planning to marry, contact Emerson & Valentine, P.A. to speak with a qualified family lawyer who can help you learn how to draft a pre-marital agreement that will help protect your future security.

 What is a Postnuptial Agreement?

 A postnuptial agreement is similar to a prenuptial agreement, only it is written after a couple is married.
 It addresses the same issues, such as property division and spousal support if the marriage ends in divorce.
 Discussing these matters with your spouse now can result in a fair and equitable agreement, and reduce the possibility of litigation if your marriage breaks up.
 When preparing your pre or postnuptial agreement, a knowledgeable family law attorney at Emerson & Valentine, P.A. will listen closely to your areas of concern, and help you work through any agreement-related issues with your spouse.

 Get a Prenuptial Agreement Consultation!

-Contact Emerson & Valentine at (727) 203-5576 for a free consultation if you are seeking a pre or post-nuptial agreement.
+Contact Emerson & Valentine at (727) 203-5576 for a Consultation if you are seeking a pre or post-nuptial agreement.